tillgrallert/slides/DHLeipzig2015/Digital-Muqtabas-Talk.md

     + plain text files
     + BibTeX files for every article
     + customised version of TEI Boilerplate (XSLT and CSS) with stable URLs for every element
+- within a framework (git and GitHub) that allows for
+    + collaborative, open, version-controlled improvements of the edition
+    + re-use of the text